 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-Clermont Recovery Center Inc is a facility in Batavia, OH providing services in and around Clermont County.
+Clermont Recovery Center Inc is a rehab center providing services in and around Clermont County.

 They provide a wide range of services, settings and treatment approaches such as:Detox, Outpatient Detoxification, Substance Abuse Counseling Approach.